Skip to content

 Available

-Adopt Wie stark ist die Bindung zwischen Mensch und Tier wirklich?
+Wie stark ist die Bindung zwischen Mensch und Tier wirklich

 Mixed Breed · Male

-Paws - what pets feel pets and their people When animals love: how deep the connection really goes Can pets build a bond to the human being?
+Paws - how pets feel about pets and their people When animals love: How deep the connection really goes Can pets form a bond with their people?
 Yes – and this is scientifically proven.
-Studies show that dogs and cats develop emotional ties to their holders – comparable to the relationship between infants and their parents.
-In the so-called “Fremde-Situation-Test”, especially dogs show similar behaviour patterns as children when they feel safe or uncertain – depending on whether their reference person is present.
-Source: ScienceDirect When animals are deported It is so shocking that animals are released because of changes in living conditions.
-A woman wrote to us, she brought two kittens from the shelter in 2012.
-Now she wants to work with her new partner – who, however, is allergic to animal hair.
-One of the cats died last year, the other, the 12-year-old Kater Tommy, was “not measurable”.
-She asked if we could take him, as all the animal shelters and grace farms had already rejected.
-Such messages meet us hard.
-An older animal is not a piece of furniture that is disposed of as needed.
-It is a living entity that builds up trust, commits – and is dependent on security and routine at age.
-Especially animals such as Tommy, who are healthily beaten or difficult to handle, suffer particularly from the loss of their home.
-The alleged allergy of the new partner was only half the truth.
-It turned out that Tommy was ill – Struvitsteine, chronic intestinal inflammation – and therefore became unclean.
-Instead of taking him to the vet, he was deported. 🐾 Where does responsibility end?
-There are cases where the delivery of an animal is unavoidable: severe illness, need for care, existential need.
-But often the decision is in the grey area.
-In cases like Tommys, the question arises: Is it really not
+Studies show that dogs and cats develop emotional bonds with their owners – comparable to the relationship between young children and their parents.
+Especially dogs show similar behavioral patterns in the so-called "Stranger Situation Test" as children, depending on whether their primary caregiver is present or not.
+Source: ScienceDirect When animals are surrendered That's why it's so shocking when animals are given up due to changed circumstances.
+A woman wrote to us, saying she took two kittens from the animal shelter in 2012.
+Now she wants to move in with her new partner – but he is allergic to animal hair.
+One of the cats died last year, and the other, the 12-year-old tomcat Tommy, is "unadoptable."
+She asked if we could take him in, as all other animal shelters and sanctuaries had already turned him down.
+Such messages hit us hard.
+An older animal is not a piece of furniture to be discarded when needed.
+It is a living being that builds trust, forms bonds – and in old age relies on security and routine.
+Especially animals like Tommy, who are sick or difficult to handle, suffer most from losing their home.
+The so-called allergy of the new partner was only half the truth.
+It turned out that Tommy was sick – struvite stones, chronic colitis – and that's why he became unadoptable.
+Instead of taking him to the vet, he was given up. 🐾 Where does responsibility end?
+There are cases where giving up an animal is unavoidable: serious illness, dependency, existential need.
+But often the decision is in a gray area.
+In cases like Tommy's, the question arises: Is it really not possible to do anything else – or has the animal simply become inconvenient?
+Reality in Animal Welfare Organizations We receive one to two inquiries per day about animal intake.
+Our capacities – both spatial and financial – are exhausted.
+Animal shelters impose intake stops.
+Animals like Tommy then end up sick, frightened, and alone on the street.
+He was lucky.
+We took him in – emaciated, with chronic colitis, with a sad, disappointed look in his eyes.
+For a week, he hid in his transport box, ate timidly, and meowed softly from his box.
+Reasons for Animal Surrenders – An Overview Vacation time: Animals don't fit into travel plans Spontaneous acquisition: Acquired during the pandemic, now unnecessary Changed circumstances: Moving, divorce, new partnerships Financial burden: Vet bills, food, care Overwhelm: Lack of experience with animal keeping What You Can Do – And Why It Matters Think before you adopt an animal.
+You are not disposable items.
+You are feeling beings with needs, emotions, and a right to responsibility – even when life gets uncomfortable.
+Tommy is not an isolated case.
+His sad look stands in for all the cats who are given up – and he should make us think.
+His story reminds us of what true animal love means: responsibility – for a lifetime.
+A sponsorship or donation for Tommy would help us secure his medical care, special food, and care – and continue to provide him with a dignified life.
+Every contribution counts.

 Size